What Does The Millennial Generation Want In Employee Benefits?

 Lower Engagement in the Traditional U.S. Healthcare System

-In evaluating and choosing healthcare options, the Millennial generation brings a distinct set of attitudes and behaviors.
-In general, Millennials are far less engaged with the traditional practices of the U.S. healthcare system than earlier generations.
+In evaluating and choosing healthcare options, the millennial generation brings a distinct set of attitudes and behaviors.
+In general, millennials are far less engaged with the traditional practices of the U.S. healthcare system than earlier generations.
 It’s easy to say this reflects their relative youth and better health.
-However, a deeper examination suggests that these behaviors reflect values that are fundamentally different than the Generation X and Baby Boomers which preceeded them.
+However, a deeper examination suggests that these behaviors reflect values that are fundamentally different than the Generation X and Baby Boomers which preceded them.

 Understanding Millennials, Healthcare & Technology

 The relationship between millennials and our healthcare system, is best captured by four characteristics.
 All indicate why telehealth is particularly attractive to this generation:

 Less Value in Primary Care Physician